enif77/DockerPlayground/docs/docker.md

 ## Installation

-Install using Docker tutorial for installing from the from Docker repository.
+Install using [tutorial for installing from the Docker repository](https://docs.docker.com/engine/install/ubuntu/).
+Continue with the [linux-postinstall tutorial](https://docs.docker.com/engine/install/linux-postinstall/).

 Add the actual user (`kid`) to the `docker` user group (log out+login activates this add-to-group):